KillianTrouilletGit/LifestyleApplication/README.md

 ## 🚀 Overview

-**Personal Leveling System** is a high-performance Android application that gamifies self-improvement, turning daily habits into an immersive RPG experience.
+**Operator OS** is a high-performance Android application that gamifies self-improvement, turning daily habits into an immersive RPG experience.
 Inspired by the "System" from *Solo Leveling*, it wraps complex fitness, nutrition, and scheduling tools in a custom-built, sci-fi **"Operator OS"** interface.

 The app has recently undergone a major transformation, moving from a legacy XML-based architecture to a **Modern Android Development (MAD)** stack using Jetpack Compose, offering a more fluid, reactive, and visually stunning user experience.